ovis-hpc/readthedocs/docs/source/ldms-streams.rst

 **What Is The darshanConnector?**

 A Darshan-LDMS functionality that utilizes LDMS Streams to collect Darshan’s original I/O tracing, Darshan’s eXtended tracing (DXT) and absolute timestamp during runtime.
 It formats the data to a JSON message and *publishes* it to an LDMS streams interface.
-This data is a timeseries (i.e. absolute timestamp is collected) that will contain information about each individual I/O operation.
+This data is a timeseries (i.e. absolute timestamp is collected) that will contain information about each individual I/O event.

 .. note::